pulumi/docs/pulumi-hugo/themes/default/content/what-is/what-are-kubernetes-secrets.md

 ## Kubernetes Secrets Best Practices

 - **Use Namespacing:** Organize your secrets within namespaces to control access and limit exposure.
-- **Encrypt Sensitive Data:** Ensure that secrets are encrypted at rest and in transit.
+- **[Encrypt Sensitive Data](https://kubernetes.io/docs/tasks/administer-cluster/encrypt-data/):** Ensure that secrets are encrypted at rest and in transit.
 Secret resources stored within etcd need to be encrypted at rest as this is not the default.
-- **Implement Access Control:** Leverage Kubernetes RBAC to restrict access to secrets.
+- **[Implement Access Control](https://kubernetes.io/docs/reference/access-authn-authz/authorization/):** Leverage Kubernetes RBAC to restrict access to secrets.
 - **Regularly Rotate Secrets:** Periodically update your secrets to enhance security.

-For more details visit the [Kubernetes Secrets security checklist](https://kubernetes.io/docs/concepts/security/security-checklist/#secrets )
+For more details visit the [Kubernetes Secrets security checklist](https://kubernetes.io/docs/concepts/security/security-checklist/#secrets ) and the [Kubernetes Good Practices guidelines](https://kubernetes.io/docs/concepts/security/secrets-good-practices/)

-## Understanding Kubernetes Secrets
+## Using Kubernetes Secrets

 One crucial aspect of securing applications is managing sensitive data.
 We will delve into the use of Kubernetes Secrets by following the lifecycle of database credentials.
 In particular, you'll learn how to perform the basic CRUD (Create, Read, Update, Delete) operations against a Secret.

-### Kubernetes Secrets CRUD examples
+### Prerequisites

+To use Kubernetes Secrets, a Kubernetes Cluster, and the [kubectl](https://kubernetes.io/docs/reference/kubectl/) CLI are required.

+Consider using [minikube](https://minikube.sigs.k8s.io/docs/start/) as a starting option to getting a local Kubernetes Cluster installed.
+Alternatively, you can use [Pulumi](https://www.pulumi.com/kubernetes/) to deploy a Kubernetes Cluster in [Azure](https://www.pulumi.com/registry/packages/kubernetes/how-to-guides/aks/), [GCP](https://www.pulumi.com/registry/packages/kubernetes/how-to-guides/gke/), or [AWS](https://www.pulumi.com/registry/packages/kubernetes/how-to-guides/eks/).

-Let's look at a practical example of how to create, read, update, and delete a Kubernetes Secret.
+Let's look at a practical example of how to create, read, update, and delete a Kubernetes Secret via the `kubectl` CLI.

-#### Example 1: Creating a Secret
+### Creating a Kubernetes Secret

 1. Define a new secret resource called `shhhhhh` that contains a user and a password.
 These are saved in the `dbcreds.yaml` file.